Bartlesville Radio » News » Bartlesville Woman Charged With Child Endangerment

 Bartlesville Woman Charged With Child Endangerment

-A Bartlesville woman is facing felony charges after allegedly driving under the influence of alcohol with a minor child in the backseat.
+A Bartlesville woman is facing a felony charge after allegedly driving under the influence of alcohol with a minor child in the vehicle.

-30-year-old Danitra Crane was charged on Monday with child endangerment by DUI, actual physical control of a vehicle while under the influence, transporting an opened container of an intoxicating beverage and obstructing an officer.
+36-year-old Lindsay Edwards was charged on Monday with child endangerment by driving under the influence, simple DUI and transporting an open container of an alcoholic beverage.

-According to the Bartlesville Police Department, in the early morning hours on Sept.
-6, authorities allegedly spotted a vehicle in the parking lot at Taco Bell with the driver’s side door open.
-Police allegedly observed multiple alcoholic containers inside the vehicle.
-Crane allegedly admitted to driving to the Taco Bell.
+According to the Bartlesville Police Department, officers responded to a Bartlesville residence with a vehicle in the driveway.
+Edwards was allegedly under the influence when getting inside the vehicle.
+An 8-year-old child was allegedly in the vehicle.

-According to the Bartlesville Police Department, Crane was allegedly uncooperative with police when asked to take sobriety tests and give information on the child in the backseat of the vehicle.
+According to the Bartlesville Police Department, authorities made contact with Edwards once she returned from driving the vehicle.
+During a search of the vehicle, police allegedly observed multiple alcoholic containers in the passenger seat.
+Edwards allegedly took a breath test and yielded a 0.25 blood alcohol (BrAC) result.

 « Back to News